 Why Speed Up Matters?

 Page loading time is obviously an essential part of any website’s user experience.
 Let’s consider some facts:

 - According to Google core web vitals, a good score of a page speed load is less than 2.5. seconds.

 - Kissmetrics research shows that 47% of consumers expect a web page to load in 2 seconds or less, and 40% abandon a website that takes more than 3 seconds to load.

-- A one-second delay in page response can result in a 7% reduction in conversions, an 11% drop in page views and a 16% drop in customer satisfaction.
-So, if an e-commerce website is making $100,000 per day, a 1-second page delay could potentially cost you $2,5million in lost sales every year.
-Is such a turn a part of your business strategy?
+- A one-second delay in page response can result in a 7% reduction in conversions, an 11% drop in page views, and a 16% drop in customer satisfaction.
+So, if an e-commerce website makes $100,000 per day, a 1-second page delay could cost you $2,5 million in lost sales every year.
+Are such actions a part of a successful business strategy?

-PageSpeed Insights is a tool that will perfectly cope with the problem.
-It not only measures the performance of a page for both desktop and mobile devices but also shows how it can be improved.
+PageSpeed Insights is a tool for page speed loading test that will perfectly cope with the problem.
+Website loading speed check not only measures the performance of a page for both desktop and mobile devices but also shows how it can be improved.
 Each suggestion is rated with a priority indicator to rank its importance.
-By implementing the suggestions you are able to improve the performance of the page.

 Lazy loading (or dynamic function loading) is a concept where we delay the loading of the object until the point where we need it.
 It allows you to specify what components should not be loaded by default when your page starts to load.
 It’s a real treasure for long website pages with a lot of images.